WLs40/50: History

-The locomotive WLs40 was designed in state-owned factory Fablok in Chrzanów in 1950, basing upon pre-war industrial locomotive 1DK, built under German Deutz AG licence.
+The locomotive WLs40 was designed in Fablok state-owned factory in Chrzanów in 1950, basing upon a pre-war industrial locomotive 1DK, built under German Deutz AG licence.
 Only two low-profile 1DK locomotives were manufactured in 1932, for underground coal mine service on 580 mm gauge tracks.
 Facing a shortage of industrial locomotives in the country ruined after World War II, Fablok adapted its design, fitting bigger cab at the rear and Polish-designed 40 hp S-64L four-cylinder Diesel engine (maximum power output was 44 hp).
-It was driving two axles by four-gear L8 mechanical transmission (developed from Deutz design), a jackshaft, connecting rods and coupling rods.
+It was driving two axles by a four-gear L8 mechanical transmission (developed from Deutz design), a jackshaft, connecting rods and coupling rods.
 The locomotive entered series production with a factory designation WLs40, which stood for Wąskotorowa - narrow-gauge, Lokomotywa - locomotive, spalinowa - internal combustion engine of 40 hp.

 A prototype was built in 1951 at state-owned Warsaw Industrial Equipment Manufacturing Works in Warsaw (Warszawskie Zakłady Budowy Urządzeń Przemysłowych, WZBUP), possibly followed by several dozens of locomotives.
 Then the authorities of centrally-planned industry decided to move the production to Rolling Stock Repair Works (Zakłady Naprawcze Taboru Kolejowego, ZNTK) in Poznań.
-From 1952, 883 WLs40 were built there.
+According to some sources, from 1952, 883 WLs40 were built there.